-This recipe is a slightly modified version from my friend Megan Kelly.
+Keto oreos are a slightly modified version of a recipe from my friend Megan Kelly.
 She has an incredible site Renewing All Things – Biblically Based Health, Nutrition and Lifestyle specializing in neurobiology, healing, and mental health.
 Try out this supercharged keto oreos recipe today!

 SuperCharged Keto Oreos

 - ¼ cup of vanilla flavored protein powder

 Step #1: In a large bowl, place protein powder and cacao powder and mix